lynnfaraday/aresmush.com/_root/tutorials/config/fs3skills_chargen.md

 You can configure various guidelines about what skills and attributes a character can have.

-> **Note:** These are soft limits.
+> <i class="fa fa-exclamation-triangle"></i> **Note:** These are soft limits.
 The system will let someone go over them, but a warning will appear in their app command status.
 You can choose whether to allow a special exception when approving the character.

 ### max_ap